SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/IncidentsAnnotation.png)

 ## Exercise 2.3 Add the Conversations Entity
-Create the Conversations entity including its properties, annotations, and aspects.
+Create the **Conversations** entity including its properties, annotations, and aspects.

-In the CDS Graphical Modeler, click **Add Entity**.
+In the CDS Graphical Modeler, click **Add Entity**, and then click on the canvas.
 Change the tile's title to **Conversations**.
 ![](/exercises/Ex2/images/ConversationsEntity.png)